OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 </div>

-Before installing OutSystems on-premises, check its hardware and software requirements.
-Once you're ready to start the installation, head to [Setting Up OutSystems](intro.md).
+Before installing OutSystems on-premises, check if your set up meets the hardware and software requirements listed in this article.
+To start the installation, refer to [Setting Up OutSystems](intro.md).

-## Platform Server
+## Platform server

-This section summarizes the requirements for installing the Platform Server in your data center.
+The following are the requirements for installing the Platform Server in your data center.

 ### Hardware (minimum requirements)